victorchanglee/SpinVibe/docs/paper.md

 To this end, we developed `SpinVibe`, a Python package that is designed to be user-friendly, providing streamlined workflows that are readily adapted to any *ab initio* code.
-Although the software packages MolForge [@Lunghiale2024] and Spin-phonon suite [@spin-phonon-suite] have been developed to address this problem, SpinVibe is intentionally designed for user flexibility and increased interoperability.
+Although the software packages MolForge [@Lunghi:2024] and Spin-phonon suite [@Spin-phonon-suite] have been developed to address this problem, SpinVibe is intentionally designed for user flexibility and increased interoperability.
 Our code uses a Python based framework, allowing the storage of the required data from first-principles calculations as `NumPy` arrays in HDF5 files, and is not restricted to